Vanuatu Or Fiji For A Family Holiday? I Found Out Which Is Best!

 One thing to keep in mind is that the falls and rocks can get very slippery, so proper footwear is required.

-The entrance fee is around $17, so make sure you bring cash.
-This tour allows you to visit some of the famous waterfalls on the island, as well as the opportunity to swim with turtles!
+TIP: The entrance fee is around $17, so make sure you bring cash.

 Visiting the local villages while on your trip to Vanuatu is a great way to learn more about the fascinating culture of the beautiful country.